Many pet parents are familiar with their dogs getting sick because of eating chocolate.

 - Heightened body temperature

-If you notice any of these signs, stay calm, and then call the veterinarian immediately.
+If you notice these signs, stay calm, and then call the veterinarian immediately.

-If you catch your cat eating chocolate or realize that it has eaten chocolate within an hour, you should see a vet.
+You should see a vet if you catch your cat eating chocolate or realize it has eaten it within an hour.

-At such a stage, the veterinarian can induce vomit to remove the toxic from the feline’s system before it is late.
+At such a stage, the veterinarian can induce vomit to remove the toxicity from the feline’s system before it is late.

-If possible, carry a piece of the chocolate the cat consumed to the vet as it can help them to know the extent of the danger.
+If possible, carry a piece of the chocolate the cat consumed to the vet as it can help them know the danger’s extent.

 The earlier you take your pet to the vet, the better.

-Even though white chocolate is less toxic than dark or baked chocolate, it is not fit for giving to your cat as it is still toxic.
+Even though white chocolate is less toxic than dark or baked chocolate, it is not fit for giving to your cat as it is still harmful.

 Instead of giving white chocolate as a treat to your cat, stick to treats that are not harmful to your pet.

-In short, no chocolate is safe for your cat, regardless of whether it is baked chocolate with high levels of theobromine or white chocolate with the least level of theobromine!
+In short, no chocolate is safe for your cat, whether baked chocolate with high levels of theobromine or white chocolate with a minor level of theobromine!